David Cunningham's interests are in modernism, aesthetics, urban theory and the novel.

 I have been a decade-long member of the editorial collective of the journal Radical Philosophy and am on the editorial advisory boards of CITY, the Journal of Visual Culture and New Formations.
 In addition to my literary and theoretical interests, which focus on modernism and the theory of the novel, I have a longstanding interest in architectural and urban theory, and have also taught, lectured and published extensively in this field.
 My work has been translated into Spanish, Polish, Portuguese and Farsi, and has led to invited public talks at, among other places, the Architectural Association; British Library; Royal Academy of Arts; Whitechapel Gallery; Círculo de Bellas Artes, Madrid; MACBA, Barcelona; LOOP Contemporary Video Art Fair; Office for Contemporary Art Norway; and the Hordaland Art Centre, Bergen.

-I teach the core MA module in Problems and Perspectives in Cultural Studies as well as the optional MA module on Urban Cultures, which considers a variety of different cross-disciplinary representations of the modern metropolis and critically examines the divergent ways in which these understand the character of urban experience.
+I teach the core MA module in Problems and Perspectives in Cultural Studies as well as the optional MA modules on Digital Cultures and Urban Cultures, which considers a variety of different cross-disciplinary representations of the modern metropolis and critically examines the divergent ways in which these understand the character of urban experience.

 I am co-editor of books on the German philosopher Theodor Adorno and on photography and literature, as well as author of numerous articles on modernism, aesthetic theory, capitalist culture and the novel.
 Currently, I am working on two projects: on theories of the metropolis and on capitalism and the novel.